nitrogen-lang/nitrogen/docs/readme.md

 - Multiple types are denoted using pipes or the generic type "T":
   - `func print(in...: T)` - Print takes 1 or more arguments of any type
   - `func calc(op: string, nums...: string|int): int` - This function takes one argument of type string plus one or more arguments of type string OR int.
 The function returns an int.
-- Multiple arguments with the same time next to each other don't need to specify type:
+- Multiple arguments with the same type next to each other don't need to specify type:
   - `func hashMerge(map1, map2: map): map` - hashMerge takes two maps.
 Since they're the same type, the type only needs to be on the last argument.
 - Optional arguments are denoted with square braces:
-  - `func hashMerge(map1, map2: map, [overwrite: bool]): map` - hashMerge takes two maps and an optional boolean argument.
+  - `func hashMerge(map1, map2: map[, overwrite: bool]): map` - hashMerge takes two maps and an optional boolean argument.